FuelLabs/sway/docs/src/getting-started/sway-toolchain.md

 ## Sway Language Server `sway-server`

 The Sway Language Server `sway-server` is provided to expose features to IDEs.
 Currently, only [Visual Studio Code is supported through a plugin](https://github.com/FuelLabs/sway-vscode-plugin).
-Vim support is forthcoming.
+Vim support is forthcoming, though [syntax highlighting is provided](https://github.com/FuelLabs/sway.vim).
 Note that there is no need to manually run `sway-server`, however it should be included in your `$PATH`.

 ## Fuel Core (`fuel-core`)